cpske/ISP/code-quality/docstrings.md

 ```

 This docstring uses colons (:) for parameters and keywords used in formatting.
-This is the numpy style docstring.
-Please don't use this format in ISP -- it's harder to read.
+That's the style used in official Python documentation, but a bit hard to read.

 ## Use pydoc to view docstrings